McDonald's launches new growth strategy; beats profit estimates

-(Reuters) - McDonald’s Corp said on Monday it would test a loyalty program for customers and launch a new crispy chicken sandwich next year as it refocuses its long-term strategy after the COVID-19 pandemic.
+(Reuters) - McDonald's Corp MCD.N said on Monday it would test a loyalty program for customers and launch a new crispy chicken sandwich next year as it refocuses its long-term strategy to look beyond the COVID-19 pandemic.

-Its global sales fell 2.2% in the third quarter, the company reported on Monday, an improvement over the previous quarter’s drop, as McDonald’s had already announced in an October update.

-McDonald’s will focus on core products such as burgers, coffee and chicken, including a new Crispy Chicken Sandwich - something some franchisees have long sought in order to compete with the success of similar products at Popeyes, a unit of Restaurant Brands International Inc, and Chick-fil-A.
+McDonald's will focus on core products such as burgers, coffee and chicken, including a new Crispy Chicken Sandwich - something some franchisees have long sought in order to compete with the success of similar products at Popeyes, a unit of Restaurant Brands International Inc QSR.TO, and Chick-fil-A.

 It will also soon include another growth driver that other chains have long had: loyalty programs.

 “MyMcDonald’s” digital program will allow customers who sign up to get tailored offers, the company said.
-A loyalty program using the MyMcDonald’s program will start as a pilot in coming weeks in Phoenix.
+A loyalty rewards program using the MyMcDonald’s program will start as a pilot in coming weeks in Phoenix and next year across the United States.

+It will also launch a "McPlant" line of plant-based menu items it will make itself, though it previously tested a vegan "P.L.T." burger by Beyond Meat Inc BYND.O in Canada.

+Finally, it will build some locations without any dining rooms to focus on carryout, drive-through and delivery only.

 Despite some sales recovery and better-than-forecast margins, the company is still pressured in key markets outside the United States, including France, Germany and Britain by new lockdown restrictions due to a spike in coronavirus cases.